mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

 {% endhighlight %}

 ### Caveats
 The last and very annoying bit, is that this script seems to update packages even if they are already installed.
 At the moment I have no clue what's causing this behavior and what's the best workaround.
-When it comes to running this script on one of the Bamboo agents in the cloud it doesn't really matter, but when the script runs on one and only Mac build agent we have - this really slows down each build.
+When it comes to running this script on one of the Bamboo agents in the cloud it doesn't really matter, but when the script runs on one and only Mac build agent you have - this really slows down each build.

 # Install 32-bit Libraries